 That help typically comes in the form of rehab.
 Once you know you need help and decide to attend rehab, you must choose the right professionals.
 This starts with considering whether to attend inpatient or outpatient treatment.

-We have the information you need to make that decision.
+We have the information you need to make the decision to visit a drug detox center.
 Read on when you’re choosing between inpatient and outpatient rehab businesses.

 The Differences Between Inpatient and Outpatient Rehab